Topological fluids with boundaries and fractional quantum Hall edge dynamics: A fluid dynamics derivation of the chiral boson action: Incompatibility of no-slip boundary conditions with edge dynamics

-As discussed in the introduction, in the absence of electric fields, one should expect the boundary conditions at a hard wall to be the no-penetration together with either no-slip or no-tangent stress boundary conditions.
-In fact, starting from the action~(\ref{hydro-CSGL-2}), we see that boundary variation of the fluid density ($n$) provides us with the no-slip condition.
-Boundary variation of the condensate phase $(\theta)$ gives the anomaly inflow, which reduces to the no-penetration condition in the absence of a tangential electric field.
-The set of boundary conditions coming from the variation of the action~(\ref{hydro-CSGL-2}) can be written as,
+To incorporate boundary effects, we consider the simpler scenario where the Hall fluid is confined to the lower half-plane, that is, $y\leq0$.
+As discussed in Sec.~\ref{sec:review}, in the absence of electric fields, one would typically expect the boundary conditions at a hard wall to consist of the no-penetration condition $(\tilde{v}_y=0)$ along with either the no-slip $(\tilde{v}_x=0)$ or no-tangential stress $(\tilde{T}_{yx}=0)$ boundary conditions.
+Again, we are denoting fields evaluates at the boundary with a tilde on top.
+However, the presence of the gauge anomaly at the edge of the domain is expected to modify the no-penetration condition, indicating an influx of particles from the bulk to the edge due to a nonvanishing tangent electric field at the boundary.
+This is referred as the anomaly inflow mechanism, where the tangent electric field drives an electric current normal to the boundary.

+From a variational principle viewpoint, boundary conditions can be obtained from action variations with respect to the dynamical fields evaluated at the boundary.
+Therefore, the anomaly inflow condition is precisely what we obtain from the topological fluid action $S_{\text{bulk}}$ if we allow the variation of the field $\theta$ to be arbitrary at the boundary.
+In other words, the no-penetration condition must be replaced by \be \tilde n \tilde v_y+\frac{\nu e}{2\pi\hbar}\tilde E_x=0\,. \la{anomaly-inflow} \ee in the presence of a tangent electric field.
+As expected, the boundary condition~(\ref{anomaly-inflow}) reduces to the no-penetration condition $(\tilde{v}_y=0)$ if we set $\tilde E_x=0$.

+The velocity field $v^i$ and the Lagrangian multiplier $b_0$ do not generate any other boundary condition.
+Nevertheless, variations of the fields $n$, $\alpha$, and $\beta$ at the boundary, we obtain three additional expressions:

-where the fields evaluated at boundary are denoted by a tilde on top, that is, $\tilde f(x, t)\equiv f(x,0,t)$.
-The last equation Eq.~(\ref{a0}) was obtained by combining the expressions resulting from boundary variations of $\alpha$ and $\beta$.
-Going back to the action Eq.~(\ref{hydro-CSGL-2}), we note that there is no canonical momentum $\Pi_0$ for $a_0$.
-Therefore, we can choose $a_0 \approx 0$ as the constraint conjugate to $\Pi_0$ in carrying out a canonical reduction.
-This means that $a_0 = 0$ can be obtained as a gauge choice even in the bulk, leading to Eq.~(\ref{a0}) even without the variational procedure.
+Note that the no-slip condition~(\ref{no-slip}) arises directly from the action $S_{\text{bulk}}$ and that $\tilde b_0=0$ is a particular solution of Eqs.~(\ref{b0-beta}) and (\ref{b0-alpha})~\footnote{In this case, going back to the action $S_{\text{bulk}}$, we note that there is no canonical momentum $\Pi_0$ for $b_0$.
+Therefore, we can choose $b_0 \approx 0$ as the constraint conjugate to $\Pi_0$ in carrying out a canonical reduction.
+This means that $b_0 = 0$ can be obtained as a gauge choice even in the bulk, leading to $\tilde b_0=0$ even without the variational procedure.}.

-Note that the boundary condition $\tilde n=0$, used in the Refs.~\cite{orgad1996coulomb, orgad1997chern}, can be obtained by adding the boundary action $-\frac{\hbar}{2}\int dtdx\, \tilde n \tilde v_x$ to Eq.~(\ref{hydro-CSGL-2}).
-Nevertheless, the condensate density vanishing at the wall is obviously incompatible to the anomaly inflow, that is, Eq.~(\ref{anomaly}).